PJungkamp/yoga9-linux/README.md

 ## Problems OOTB

-There were two obvious problems when first installing Linux on this device:
+There were some obvious problems when first installing Linux on this device:

 1. The bass speakers don't work (only sound from the tinny tweeters)
 2. Various function keys don't emit any input event's ('Lenovo Support', 'Lenovo Favorite', 'Virtual Background', 'Sound Profile', 'Darkmode Toggle' and the brightness keys)
+3. Wayland Desktop Environments experience show graphical artifacts on some screen updates.
+4. Hibernating the Laptop breaks the sound after resume.

 ## Solutions

-I found solutions for both of them:
+I found solutions for most of them:

 1. The bass speakers:
     - [0001-ALSA-hda-realtek-Add-quirk-for-Lenovo-Yoga9-14IAP7.patch](kernel-patches/0001-ALSA-hda-realtek-Add-quirk-for-Lenovo-Yoga9-14IAP7.patch)